bnikolic/casata/clplot/doc/install.rst

 To run some of the examples supplied you will need the `pweave` package::

-  ${CASADIR}/bin/pip2.7 install --upgrade pweave pygments
+  ${CASADIR}/bin/pip2.7 install --upgrade pweave pygments pandoc

 Note that https://www.mrao.cam.ac.uk/~bn204/soft/py is the remote